Forget banana bread, these banana and tahini muffins are quicker and even easier to make but taste equally as delicious if not more so.

 - Mash 2 large or 4 small bananas with a fork and add to the bowl.

-- Beat together 125ml (4floz) milk and 2 eggs with a fork then beat in 4 tbsp tahini.
+- Beat together 125ml (4floz) milk and 2 eggs with a fork then beat in 4 tablespoon tahini.
 Then stir in 75g(3oz) melted butter.
 Pour into the centre of the dry ingredients.

 - Stir with a spoon until the ingredients are just combined.
 Do not over beat the mixture, it should be lumpy at this stage.